dwhswenson/eshgham/README.md

-# ghadash
+# ESHGHAM

-*A dashboard to check on the status of your neglected GitHub Actions Workflows.*
+*The Executive Summarizer of Health for GitHub Actions Monitoring (ESHGHAM, which is also a Farsi term of endearment translating as "my love") is a dashboard to check on the status of your neglected GitHub Actions.*

 Do you maintain a lot of GitHub repositories?
 Projects you want to keep alive, even if they aren't very active?